 Matt’s #1 tip to surviving travel as a couple:

-While Matt and I were traveling the world in 2011/2012 we took video of everywhere we visited and everything we saw.
+While Matt and I were travelling the world in 2011/2012 we captured video of everywhere we visited and everything we saw.
 When we arrived back in Brisbane, Matt sat down and turned all of that footage into an incredible video of our time away together and we want to share it with you.
+Watch it here.
 I hope you enjoy it and also enjoy getting to know me a little bit better.
-View our video on Vimeo here.